A$AP Rocky Talks About Having An Orgy At 13-Years-Old & Claims He’s A ‘Sex Addict’

 In the past, A$AP has had a number of high-profile relationships.
 According to Ranker, he has dated the likes of Kendall Jenner, Rihanna, Chanel Iman, Rita Ora, and Iggy Azalea, to name a few.

-In August, Rap-Up reported that Rocky had a new woman in his life, Brazilian model Daiane Sodré.
+In August, Rap-Up reported that A$AP had a new woman in his life, Brazilian model Daiane Sodré.
 The pair were seen getting cozy with each other in New York.

-That same month, The Inquisitr announced that he was photographed with his ex, Kendall Jenner, two days after his jail release.
+That same month, The Inquisitr announced that he was photographed with his ex, Kendall, two days after his jail release.

-A$AP was held in Sweden in July after he was arrested over a fight back in June.
+A$AP was held in Sweden in July after he was arrested for a fight back in June.
 He received a lot of support from many celebrities on social media including Justin Bieber and Shawn Mendes.

 Since bursting onto the music scene, he has dropped three studio albums since 2013: Long.
 Live.
 ASAP, At.
 Long.
 Last.
 ASAP, and Testing.